 As a long-term owner operator of wind farms, AGL is committed to being a valued member of the local community.
 We will develop constructive working relationships and communication channels with the community in order to build community trust and pride in the Coopers Gap wind farm.
 The project will contribute to a more sustainable future through the supply of renewable energy to the wider community.

-First round of Community Funding now closed.
+Second round of Community Funding now open

 AGL is committed to making a sustainable and positive contribution in the communities which we operate.
 This includes the Queensland regions South Burnett and Western Downs.

 The second funding round will open on 1 March and close on 29 March 2018.
 The round will be for grants up to $3000.
 The Community Fund targets a range of community needs including; health, social welfare, safety, environment, education and youth, sport, recreation, culture, arts and economic development.

 The CCC has resolved this round of funding is specifically for the communities of Bell, Jandowae and Kumbia.
 Please note, applications from these areas will take priority.

 How to apply?